GovTechSG/ship-hats-overview/sonarqube-set-up-developer-edition.md

     ![](hats-community-image15.png)

-1. Copy the sona scan script based on the language of your repository (Refer to samples in the [Sona Scan for different languages](#sonar-scan-for-different-languages) section below), and replace **Variable name** as the value of `-Dsonar.login=`
+1. Copy the sonar scan script based on the language of your repository (Refer to samples in the [Sonar Scan for different languages](#sonar-scan-for-different-languages) section below), and replace **Variable name** as the value of `-Dsonar.login=`

     >**Note:** Do **not** store the token as plaintext in the script.